TLe2023/CarPricePrediction/README.md

 **Next steps:**

 The project can be continued with further optimizing the performance of the models.
 Some examples are: using Lasso as the feature selector and/or applying additional and different algorithms.
 In addition, special or unique features to distinguish antique cars (which yield a high value) were not observed in this dataset and can be considered to be added.
+Given that the used car model is highly correlated with the car price and that there is a very long list of models in the inventory, machine learning algorithms could be used to further classify the used cars as well as to forecast the demand of used cars to assist the inventory fine-tuning effort.

 ## 8. Jupyter Notebook